 Today, Michelle lives in a small mountain town and loves to spend time playing in the outdoors, when she gets the chance: fishing, hiking, kayaking, archery, shooting, and even skijoring!
 If you don’t know what that is, it’s basically nordic skiing with a 4-legged assist:

 Though she has lived in big cities, too, Michelle says that she much prefers her small-town home, which she refers to as the “world’s worst trailer park with the world’s best view.”
-She (allegedly) makes a top notch chicken pot pie casserole and consumes an inordinate number of podcasts while working on her property, building fences and clearing trees.
-A few podcast favorites include Snap Judgement, Disgraceland, and Hardcore History.
+She (allegedly) makes a top-notch chicken pot pie casserole and consumes an inordinate number of podcasts while working on her property, building fences, and clearing trees.
+A few podcast favorites include Snap Judgment, Behind the Bastards, and Dumb People Town.
 She also works with several organizations that provide support to survivors of domestic abuse.

 Thank you so much to Michelle for being an outstanding part of our writer community.
 If you’re hoping to work with talented writers like Michelle, drop us a line!
 We’ll be happy to help you find the perfect person to pen your next piece of content, whether it’s about biohazards or business analytics.